 She was arrested and briefly detained after addressing supporters of candidate Mirhossein Mousavi when they gathered near the state television building in Tehran in defiance of a ban on opposition protests in the aftermath of the election.

 Thousands of people, including senior members of the reformist bloc, were detained after the vote for fomenting unrest.
+Most of them have since been released but more than 80 people have been jailed for up to 15 years and five have been sentenced to death.

 Iranian media reported on Friday that Iran had blocked the former president’s website for carrying pro-reform statements.